kadiriv90/BAN6440_Module_4_K_Means/README.md

 # K-Means Clustering for IT Audit Monitoring & Fraud Detection

 ## Project Overview
 This project implements a **K-Means clustering application** to analyze network traffic data for IT auditing and fraud detection.
-The main goal is to group network activity into clusters, helping auditors detect unusual behavior or potential fraudulent transactions by super users.
+The main goal is to group network activity into clusters, helping internal auditors to automatically detect unusual behavior or potential fraudulent transactions by super users.

 The application uses a subset of the **CSE-CIC-IDS2018 dataset** (Processed Traffic Data) and demonstrates how unsupervised machine learning can highlight anomalies without prior labeling.